-Simply stated, Interceptive Orthodontics means diagnosing and treating malocclusions (a misalignment or incorrect relation between the teeth of the two dental arches when they approach each other as the jaws close) as soon as they are detected.
-While, in the past, orthodontic treatment did not begin until around age 12-14, the American Academy of Orthodontics now says all children should have an orthodontic assessment no later than age 7.
-As parents and patients, you need to understand that with Interceptive Orthodontics, there is usually more than one phase of treatment.
+Simply stated, interceptive orthodontics means diagnosing and treating malocclusions (a misalignment or incorrect relation between the teeth of the two dental arches when they approach each other as the jaws close) as soon as they are detected.
+While, in the past, orthodontic treatment did not begin until around ages 12 to 14, the American Academy of Orthodontics now says all children should have an orthodontic assessment no later than age 7.
+As parents and patients, you need to understand that with interceptive orthodontics, there is usually more than one phase of treatment.

 The benefits of Interceptive orthodontics include: